openmediavault/openmediavault-docs/administration/storage/smart.rst

 The information button displays several tabs which provide friendly parsed information about the drive.
 The last tab has all the information in raw text.

-The grid columns shows different identification values for the drive, the last one (Status) reports a green icon if drive is in good condition or red if drive needs some attention, if you hover on the icon a tooltup that will report more details.
+The grid columns shows different identification values for the drive, the last one (Status) reports a green icon if drive is in good condition or red if drive needs some attention, if you hover on the icon a tooltip that will report more details.
 The code that reports the red icon is based on this function `here <https://github.com/openmediavault/openmediavault/blob/9ddc8b66f3f666987157a0e7b84d57e7c10f9ba4/deb/openmediavault/usr/share/php/openmediavault/system/storage/smartinformation.inc#L93-L98>`_ and `here <https://github.com/openmediavault/openmediavault/blob/9ddc8b66f3f666987157a0e7b84d57e7c10f9ba4/deb/openmediavault/usr/share/php/openmediavault/system/storage/smartinformation.inc#L235-L262>`_, so basically the red icon will be triggered only on attributes with the prefailure (P) flag when:

 - Any attribute (P) current value is equal or less than threshold --> Bad attribute now